 to turn a tractor engine into a motor for a boat, without running

 salt water through her innards too.
 It is genius, and best of all:

 am blessed.
 But I digress...

-On Seaweed, I'd planned a windlass purchase for year three of ownership.
+On Seaweed, I planned a windlass purchase for year three of ownership.

-I found I'm not as young as I once was.
+I discovered I was not as young as I imagined.
 I do not know that I could

-have done it a third time by myself.
-So, I opted to pay the bucks
+have raised the anchor a third time by myself.
+Thus, I opted to pay the bucks

 and get a vertical LewmarV700 immediately.